googleapis/google-cloud-node/packages/error-reporting/README.md

   Open Stackdriver Error Reporting at https://console.cloud.google.com/errors to view the reported errors.

+## Unhandled Rejections

+Unhandled Rejections are reported by default.
+The reporting of unhandled rejections can be disabled using the `reportUnhandledRejections` configuration option.
+See the [Configuration](#configuration) section for more details.

+If unhandled rejections are set to be reported, then, when an unhandled rejection occurs, a message is printed to standard out indicated that an unhandled rejection had occurred and is being reported, and the value causing the rejection is reported to the error-reporting console.

 ## Catching and Reporting Application-wide Uncaught Errors

-Uncaught exceptions and unhandled rejections are not reported by default.  *It is recommended to process `uncaughtException`s and `unhandledRejection`s for production-deployed applications.*
+Uncaught exceptions are not reported by default.  *It is recommended to process `uncaughtException`s for production-deployed applications.*

+Note that uncaught exceptions are not reported by default because to do so would require adding a listener to the `uncaughtException` event.
+However, whether or not, and if so how, the addition of such a listener influences the execution of an application is specific to that particular application.
+As such, it is necessary for `uncaughtException`s to be reported manually.

 ```js
 var errors = require('@google-cloud/error-reporting')();